Benson Taylor: Business ventures

-In March 2014, through his publishing company, Taylor licensed a large catalogue of musical works in partnership with Peter Gabriel's CueSongs, and a smaller subsidiary of the catalogue to the Japanese national broadcaster, Nippon Hōsō Kyōkai.
-Taylor said in an interview with WQXR-FM that it was his intention for the catalogue to grow, and to further develop collaborations with artists around the world, specifically in the middle and far east.

-He frequently records with the British orchestra, The Hallé, and they regularly perform his works in concert.
+Taylor frequently records with the British orchestra, The Hallé, and they regularly perform his works in concert.
 As part of his commercial recordings in 2015, he developed a short term education programme for students.

 Personal life

 Taylor splits his time between Tuscany, Yorkshire, and Los Angeles.
 He is married and has two children, who have dual citizenship in both the United Kingdom and Italy.

-His third great grandfather, George Davison, was the maternal uncle of John D. Rockefeller.
+His third great grandfather, George Davison, was the maternal uncle of John D. Rockefeller, the founder of Standard Oil.
 Taylor is Roman Catholic.

 Humanitarian and activism work

 Taylor supports several charities globally, including and was one of the founding committee members of the homeless charity Emmaus Bradford in West Yorkshire, England.
 He is also a goodwill ambassador for the Cambodian Children's Trust in Battambang, which works towards freeing children from severe poverty, and alongside the Cambodian government to end orphan tourism.
 Taylor is the patron of the charity, Music and the Deaf, based in Britain.

-Alongside Patrick Stewart, Lena Headey and Jodie Whittaker, in 2017, Taylor took part in a photography exhibition in Huddersfield raising awareness around the downgrading of services at Huddersfield Royal Infirmary.
-He spoke of his children being born there.